 The Catchment Plan

-As a partnership we have developed an overview catchment plan and five individual catchment plans to guide our work across South Cumbria.
-Our plan is about action, we don’t want to spend endless time writing a new static document, we want to be out there putting our plans into action.
-However, it is vital we have a plan: delivering actions and raising awareness, takes management and communication.
+Our plan is about action and opportunities, we don’t want to spend endless time writing a new static document, we want to be out there putting our plans in place.
+However, it is vital we have a plan: delivering actions, raising awareness and gathering support all relies on management and communication.

-Please take a look at the catchment pages on the tabs opposite.
-If you have any comments or ideas please share these with us via the discussion forum.
-This keeps the plans evolving, thereby protecting our landscape for future generations.
+The catchment pages opposite review and highlight the opportunities and actions needed for each of our 5 catchments.
+If you would like to shape the plans further or have any comments please share these with us via the discussion forum.
+This keeps the plans evolving so we can all enjoy the benefits whilst protecting our landscape for future generations.

 A healthy, sustainable and diverse catchment system, providing a wide range of benefits which are valued by all.